 - 1. The Commission shall submit to the European Parliament and to the Council an annual report on the implementation of this Regulation and the progress made towards achieving its objectives. - 2.
-The report referred to in paragraph 1 shall include: - (a) a summary of the Commission's activities including any adopted measures or decisions and ongoing market investigations in connection with this Regulation;

-- (b) the findings resulting from the monitoring of the implementation by the gatekeepers of the obligations under this Regulation; - (c) an assessment of the audited description referred to in Article 13; - (d) an overview of the cooperation between the Commission and national authorities in connection with this Regulation; - (e) an overview of the activities and tasks performed by the High Level Group of Digital Regulators, including how its recommendations as regards the enforcement of this Regulation are to be implemented. - 3.
-The Commission shall publish the report on its website.
+The report referred to in paragraph 1 shall include: - (a) a summary of the Commission's activities including any adopted measures or decisions and ongoing market investigations in connection with this Regulation; - (b) the findings resulting from the monitoring of the implementation by the gatekeepers of the obligations under this Regulation; - (c) an assessment of the audited description referred to in Article 15; - (d) an overview of the cooperation between the Commission and national authorities in connection with this Regulation; - (e) an overview of the activities and tasks performed by the High Level Group of Digital Regulators, including how its recommendations as regards the enforcement of this Regulation are to be implemented.